neolink3891/NeoLogger/docs/neologger.md

 NeoLogger makes command line log more detailed and meaningful.

-The structure of the log for the basic form as follow:
+The basic log structure is as follows:
 _timestamp - file >> function | log message_

 ### 1 - Usage

-Import classes
+Import the necessary classes:

 ```
 from neologger import NeoLogger
 ```

-Create an NeoLogger object, pass the name of the file where the object is created.
+Create a NeoLogger object and pass the name of the file where the object is created:

 ```
 neologger = NeoLogger("test_neolloger.py")